hydrastro/sadbot/README.md

 - [ ] VC Radio
 - [ ] Stay cool on weed questions
 - [ ] Group admin settings: enabled modules etc.
+- [ ] Multiple messages per command (return a list)
+- [ ] Chat events handlers
+- [ ] Add new tables: for images, for edits and for usernames